15 Self-Improvement Tips for a Successful SeptemberArticle posted in: Lifestyle

 14. Lose weight.

 According to the National Institute of Diabetes and Digestive and Kidney Diseases, being overweight or obese can lead to a wide range of health concerns, such as diabetes and heart disease.
 Losing the excess weight can reduce your risk of these problems, as well as promote positive feelings, a sense of accomplishment and better self-image.
 To help you reach a healthy weight, consider trying a convenient meal delivery service that fits into your new September schedule.
-The all-new Nutrisystem program provides you with a personalized weight loss experience and perfectly portioned meals delivered to your door.
-You take a quiz and we provide you with a plan that’s tailored to you.
+Nutrisystem provides you with a simple meal plan, food delivery and an amazing support system.
 Click here to learn more! >

 15. Be grateful, be happy.